FLCAC-admin/FLCAC-docs/docs/RepoMgmt/RepositoryManagementHandbook.md

     - Fetch: Record of changes that have been made
     - Merge: Combines changes if there are remote and local updates
     - Pull: Updates local repository with changes

-## FLCAC Collaboration Server Features:
+## FLCAC Collaboration Server Features

 - Repositories are sorted under Groups (e.g., US Forest Service, NREL, FLCAC)
 - Repository level metadata fields and release version metadata fields
 - Release and versioning feature